Mandalay Convention Centre: Opening

-Soft Opening

 The Convention Centre was pre-opened by chief minister of Mandalay Region Ye Myint and Mayor Aung Maung on 13 March 2016.

-Grand Opening

 The completed Convention Centre was opened on 9 November 2018.It was held in conjunction with the 2018 Mandalay Business Forum and Union Minister for Union Government Office and Chairman of Myanmar Investment Commission, Thaung Tun attended.Mandalay Region Chief Minister Zaw Myint Maung opened the sign of the Convention Centre.